 - License: Licensed under Creative Commons Zero (CC0), meaning you can modify and use photos commercially without attribution.

-- UI Mockups: While Pexels focuses on photos, if you are looking for the UI mockups mentioned in older guides, we recommend checking out Envato Elements or Placeit.
+UI Mockups: While Pexels focuses on photos, if you are looking for UI mockups mentioned in older guides, we recommend checking out Envato Elements.

 5. Depositphotos